9.1 Administration of the National Redress Scheme for Institutional Child Sexual Abuse Act 2018

 The constitutional basis of the NRSAct is dependent on whether a state or territory is participating in the Scheme.
 If a state is participating in the Scheme, they must have referred their relevant constitutional powers to the Commonwealth.

 The Commonwealth does not have the constitutional authority to provide redress to a person from institutions in a state unless the state has referred these powers to the Commonwealth.
-Territories are not required to refer powers, as the Commonwealth Parliament has the power to make laws for the government of a territory, under section 122 of the Australian Constitution.
+Territories are not required to refer powers, as the Commonwealth Parliament has the power to make laws for the government of a territory, under section 122 of the Commonwealth of Australia Constitution Act (The Constitution).

 Concurrent operation with state or territory laws

-The NRSAct operates concurrently with all state and territory laws to the extent that this is possible under their law.
-This means even if a state or territory has a similar law in place that provides for redress to a person who experienced abuse that similar law can operate alongside the NRSAct.
+The NRSAct operates alongside all state and territory laws to the extent that this is possible under the NRSAct.
+If a state or territory has a similar law in place that provides for redress to a person who experienced abuse, that similar law can operate alongside the NRSAct.

-The NRSAct applies both within and outside Australia, and extends to every external territory.
+The NRSAct applies both within and outside Australia, and in every external territory.
 This includes:

 Act reference: NRSAct section 174 Constitutional basis for this Act, section 175 Concurrent operation with State and Territory laws, section 176 Extraterritorial application and extension to external Territories